infinum/eightshift-docs/docs/guides/columns-taxonomy.md

 title: Taxonomy
 ---

-Login class is located in `Eightshift Libs`.
+Taxonomy Column class is located in `Eightshift Libs`.
 To extend it use `Eightshift_Libs\Columns\Base_Taxonomy_Columns` class.

 ## Example:

-To create custom taxonomy:
+To create custom taxonomy column:
-1. make a new class `src/columns/class-example-taxonomy-column.php`
+1. make a new class `src/columns/class-example-taxonomy-column.php`.
-2. extend all methods provided in the example.
+2. implement all the methods provided in the example.
-3. register the class inside `class-main.php` file.
+3. register the class inside the `class-main.php` file.
-4. Dump autoload
+4. dump autoload.

 ```php
 <?php